KaviyaGopi/PYTHON/README.md

 OUTPUT: 'HIJKLMNOPQRSTUVWXYZ'
 ```

-if the specified value for end_index is out of range then python by default consider len(str) value for end index
+If the specified value for end_index is out of range then python by default consider len(str) value for end index

 ```
 alp[-500:26]